 Chemotherapy: What to Expect

-With chemotherapy treatment, drugs are used to destroy cancer cells.
-Unlike radiation or surgery that target specific areas, chemotherapy can work throughout your body.
+Chemotherapy is a treatment for cancer that uses powerful drugs to destroy cancer cells.
+Unlike radiation or surgery, which target specific areas, chemo can work throughout your body.
 It targets cells that grow and divide quickly, as cancer cells do.
-But some fast-dividing healthy cells can also be affected, like those of skin, hair, intestines, and bone marrow.
-Side effects can be brought on by the chemo’s impact on healthy cells.
+But it can also affect some fast-growing healthy cells, like those of the skin, hair, intestines, and bone marrow.
+That’s what causes some of the side effects from the treatment.

 Getting Ready for Chemotherapy

-Each situation may have a different chemotherapy plan.
-You may be treated with just one type of chemo drug or several.
-You may go through one treatment cycle, or more.
-Chemo might be your only cancer treatment, or it could be used along with surgery or radiation.
+Your chemotherapy plan will be tailored to your specific disease.
+You might get just one drug or a few different ones.
+You might go through one treatment cycle or more.
+Chemo might be your only cancer treatment, or you might get it along with others such as surgery or radiation.

-You and your doctor will decide together the treatment that's best for you.
-The decision will be based on:
+You and your doctor will decide together the treatment that's best for you based on:

 - The type of cancer you have

-Keep a list of questions, and bring it when you visit your doctor.
-To help you remember details, you may want to bring a relative or friend to your appointment.
+Keep a list of any questions you have about chemo, and bring it when you visit your doctor.
+To help you remember details, you may want to bring a relative or friend to your appointments.

-Bring a list of all the medications and supplements you take, as they may alter the effects of chemo.
-Your doctor can tell you if you should stop taking any of those drugs before your chemotherapy begins.
-And tell your doctor about any health concerns you have before you undergo treatment.
+Bring a list of all the medications and supplements you take, too, since they can change the effects of chemo.
+Your doctor can tell you if you should stop taking any of those drugs before your treatment begins.
+And tell your doctor about any health problems you have before you start.